Tiger and Turtle Duisburg: The Slowest Roller Coaster in the World

 A Walking Stroller Coaster

 Of course it is impossible.
 Not just physically but practically, for the loop is closed off.
+You can’t walk up upside down stairs.
 But we are free to explore the sculpture at our own pace.
 In fact it’s free for anyone to explore, night or day.
 At night 800 LEDs in the handrails illuminate it like a curly-wurly beacon.
 By day its steely grey blends with the sky.
 We enter the structure.
 We walk, we run, we race each other.
-We make our own thrills, knowing we will never loop the loop.
+We make our own thrills, knowing we will never loop the loop at one of the best and simplest things to do in Duisburg.

 Life in the slow lane